 Presently, the identification of breast cancer metastasis hinges on several methods, including the assessment of clinical symptoms indicative of distant organ involvement, biopsies extracted from affected organs, radiological examinations, various imaging modalities, and the measurement of serum tumor markers.21,22 Furthermore, ASCO also advocates for the use of mammography as a means of early detection for relapse in breast cancer.23 The process of metastasis comprises a series of sequential steps.
 Failure to complete any of these steps will arrest the process.
 24 Metastasis starts with the local invasion of surrounding host tissue by cells originating from the primary tumor and continues until the tumor cells invade and intravasate into blood or lymphatic vessels.
 25,26 The tumor cells are disseminated via the bloodstream or the lymphatic vessels to distant organs.
 Consequently, the tumor cells undergo cell cycle arrest and adhere to capillary beds within the target organ, before extravasating into the organ parenchyma, proliferating and promoting angiogenesis within the organ.25 During the progression through these steps, the tumor cells must concurrently navigate the host's immune response and evade apoptotic signals to ensure their survival.25,27 Should the tumor cells successfully navigate through these steps, the process can be iterated, leading to the formation of secondary metastases, commonly referred to as 'metastasis of metastases.'
 24,26

-According to the recent study Dr.Seung from Samsung Medical Center in korea has shown that Tumor size, number of Lymph nodes,and CA125 are three significant variables that are related to Her-2 low with FISH breast cancer, and these three variables are also the exposure for this study.28 Many of the studies have mentioned that bivariable analysis, multivariate analysis, and causal analysis are three important methods for data analysis in public health.
+According to the recent study by Dr.Seung from Samsung Medical Center in korea has shown that Tumor size, number of Lymph nodes,and CA125 are three significant variables that are related to Her-2 low with FISH breast cancer, and these three variables are also the exposure for this study.28 Many of the studies have mentioned that bivariable analysis, multivariate analysis, and causal analysis are three important methods for data analysis in public health.
 The result for these data analysis can significantly Improve understanding of the disease with exposure.29,30

 CA125 is an antigen associated with coelomic epithelium and serves as a valuable marker for monitoring residual disease in individuals undergoing chemotherapy for ovarian cancer.
 The interpretation of serum CA125 levels traditionally relies on a standard value of 35 U/ml.
 This benchmark was established by screening a diverse cohort of young blood donors from the general population, inclusive of women with intact reproductive systems.
 31